PRETESTED AT OUR LAB

 All Other Parts

-If any other part fails within three (3) years after original installation and operation, Excel Water Heating will furnish a replacement part free of charge (shipping excluded).
+If any other part fails within two (2) years after original installation and operation, Excel Water Heating will furnish a replacement part free of charge (shipping excluded).

 Shipping Costs for warranty returns and replacement parts or replacement units will be paid by Customer